colinkyle/3D_HRN/README.md

 ###### Training Registration Networks:

 You can see example training scripts in train_supervised_RigidNet.py, train_unsupervised_RigidNet.py, and train_unsupervised_TpsNet.py.
-Some of the code in this library is hardcoded to deal with 265x257 pixel histology sections.
-Please send me a pull request if you go through the trouble of altering the code for different network sizes, or log an issue if you need help.
+For now, networks are specific to the histology image dimensions.
+I used 265 x 257 pixel histology images so that is what the pre-trained networks will work on.
+New networks will have to be generated to work with different sized images.
+Larger images should train without modification to TF_models.py, but smaller images may require reduction of the stride or filter size in the CNN portion of the STN.
+Please let me know if you'd like to train STNs for a different image size and I'll try to help.